amuTBKT/Physics-Editor/README.md

 Issues
 ------

-* Editor does not support Undo/Redo option at this moment
+* Undo/Redo not available
-* Editor is not stable on firefox
+* Not stable on firefox

 License
 -------